powsybl/powsybl-core/docs/simulation/security/limit-reductions.md

 ### Operational limits groups selected

-The selected operational limits groups on which the limit reduction will be applied.
-The list is the list of he groups id.
-If the collection is empty, then the limit reduction will be applied to all operational limits groups.
+The list of the ids of the operational limits groups on which the limit reduction will be applied.
+If the list is empty, then the limit reduction will be applied to all operational limits groups.